Looking for more roofing information?

 Features & Benefits

-Dura-Seal™ is a 3-tab shingle fortified with sustainable Nexgen™ polymer modified asphalt technology for enhanced granule adhesion and extreme weather protection, including Class 4 impact resistance.
+Dura-Seal™ is a 3-tab shingle fortified with sustainable NEX™ polymer modified asphalt technology for enhanced granule adhesion and extreme weather protection, including Class 4 impact resistance.

 SOLAR REFLECTANCE TECHNICAL DATA

 Dura-Seal™ is listed with the Cool Roof Rating Council.

 Dura-Seal™ has tested to these radiative property values:

 Cool Roof Rating Council ratings are determined for a fixed set of conditions, and may not be appropriate for determining seasonal energy performance.
 The actual effect of solar reflectance and thermal emittance on building performance may vary.

 Manufacturer of product stipulates that these ratings were determined in accordance with the applicable Cool Roof Rating Council procedures.

 3M™ Smog-Reducing Granules (featured in TIME Magazine's 50 Best Inventions of 2018), harness sunlight to photocatalytically convert smog (NO, NO2) into water-soluble ions (NO3), actively reducing air pollution.
 One roof has the same smog-fighting potential as 2 or more trees (assuming standard roof of 30 squares).§

 Shingles manufactured from the Oklahoma City plant do not yet feature these granules.